Uranium Radiation Safety Toolkit v2.0

 Complex Mine Model

 This models the radon and progeny concentrations in the whole mine at the same time.
 Please print and read the user manual (30/05/2006) before attempting to use this program.
 The free version is limited to 20 branches.

 There is no limit on the number of branches that the professional version can handle.
 (You must have an account on our system to access the professional version.)

 Radon Gas, Progeny and Long Lived Radioactive Dust (LLRD) Analysis:

 The purpose of this calculator is to convert the counts recorded from a radon filled scintillation cell into a radon concentration value.

-Usually, one would use the VS472 or DA472 Radon Sniffer in "Sniff" mode to get a quick (15 second or 5 minute) reading of radon gas concentrations.
+Usually, one would use the VS472 Radon Sniffer in "Sniff" mode to get a quick (15 second or 5 minute) reading of radon gas concentrations.
 In "Sniff" mode, the radon sniffers display the radon gas concentration directly and no calculations are required.
-However, if an area of low radon concentration must be sampled directly after sampling in an area of high radon concentration and a very accurate result is required, a second scintillation cell must be used, as described in the Grab Sampling Setup section of the VS472 User Manual or the DA472 User Manual.
+However, if an area of low radon concentration must be sampled directly after sampling in an area of high radon concentration and a very accurate result is required, a second scintillation cell must be used, as described in the Grab Sampling Setup section of the VS472 User Manual.

-This grab sampling method must be used with other instruments, which do not have the VS472 and DA472's advanced sniff algorithm.
+This grab sampling method must be used with other instruments, which do not have the VS472's advanced sniff algorithm.

 This is the standard reference method used by regulatory agencies for assessing airborne uranium ore or uranium concentrate concentrations.
 One draws air through a filter and then counts the gross alpha activity on the filter.